richardhoyle/Bike-Shop-Analysis/README.md

 # Bike-Shop-Analysis
-An analysis of the demography of bike sale purchases
+An analysis of the demography of bike sale purchases using Excel